Treecodes/TABI-PB/README.md

 # Building TABIPB on APBS_Sphinx

 This should be similar to the Geoflow build.
-To invoke TABIPB on Sphinx, you need to use the flag `-DENABLE_BEM_SPHINX=ON` when you run cmake.
+To invoke TABIPB on Sphinx, you need to use the flag `-DENABLE_TABIPB_SPHINX=ON` when you run cmake.
 Command:

 1. `cd APBS_SPHINX/plugins/TABIPB/src`
 2. `mkdir build;cd build`
-3. `cmake -DENABLE_BEM_SPHINX=ON ..`
+3. `cmake -DENABLE_TABIPB_SPHINX=ON ..`
 4. `make`
 5. `cp tabipb_sph.so ../..`